Dash Diet Phase 1 – Overview

 Dash diet phase 1 – Vegetables

-You can consume unlimited amounts of non-starchy vegetables during the Dash diet phase 1.
+You can consume unlimited non-starchy vegetables during the Dash diet phase 1.

-Still, try to keep it a perfect mix of cooked and raw veggies to make it enjoyable.
+Still, try to make a perfect mix of cooked and raw veggies enjoyable.

-Vegetables like spinach, lettuce, broccoli, kale, and cucumber are some of the most excellent examples of non-starchy vegetables.
+Vegetables like spinach, lettuce, broccoli, kale, and cucumber are excellent examples of non-starchy vegetables.

 The recommended servings of all the healthy nuts, seeds, and beans for a smaller appetite are 1 serving per day.
 The same recommendations for moderate appetite are 1-2 servings per day.

-Speaking of the large appetite, you can go up to 2-3 servings per day.
+Speaking of the large appetite, you can go up to 2-3 servings daily.

 Healthy fats